 Here is a video that shoes a fairly comprehensive stretching routine:

 Massaging the calves and underside of the foot can promote tissue health, though the exact mechanisms involved are not yet understood.
-The two most regularly self-massage techniques for plantar fasciitis are:
+Two of the most commonly used self-massage techniques for plantar fasciitis are:

 - Rolling a tennis or golf ball under the foot

 - Using a foam roller to massage the calves–many runners swear by this (video)

 It’s really difficult to make specific shoe recommendations because of the variability in styles that each brand makes.
 I tend to think the more structured a shoe is, the more likely it will interfere with the mechanics of the foot.
 I don’t think a complete switch to minimalist shoes is necessary.
 The guidelines in the article are a good starting point for what to look for, but I’ve come to realize there is no such thing as the “perfect” shoe.
 Finding something that’s comfortable is important, as well as understanding that there is very little evidence to suggest the support features built into shoes have any beneficial effects.

 If an athlete’s heel pain just started, it’s not a bad idea for them to take a week or two off from your normal training.
 I also like the concept of “relative rest” which means substituting a new activity for the one aggravates the symptoms.
 The relative rest period is a good time to work on strength, flexibility, and mechanics in preparation for a gradual return to regular activity.

-When the pain has persisted for several months (as is often the case with plantar fasciitis), I’ve found activity is often better than rest.
+When the pain has persisted for several months (as is often the case with plantar fasciitis), I’ve found that activity is often better than rest.
 Overcoming the fear that activity will make the condition worse can also be an important part of the recovery.

 I hope everyone enjoyed this series and found it informative.
 If you have any questions or feedback, please let me know in the comments below!